aws-samples/serverless-coffee-workshop/instructions/content/1b-workflow/8-Testing/_index.en.md

 ### Step-by-step instructions ##

+After 15 minutes have elapsed since you started the execution list, the executions that were running will terminate with a *Failed* state.
+Complete the following steps to observe this, or move ahead to the [module review section](/1b-workflow/9-review.html).

 1. Go to the Step Functions console.
 From the AWS Management Console, select *Services* then select Step Functions under *Application Integration*. **Make sure your region is correct**.

 2. From the left-hand menu, select *State machine* and choose **OrderProcessorWorkflow** from the list.

-3. Wait until 15 minutes have elapsed since you started the execution list.
+3. After 15 minutes have elapsed since you started the execution list.
 You will see that the executions that were running are now in a *Failed* state.

 ![Timed out executions](../images/se-mod1-testing5.png)